Tesco: 2020s

 In 2023, Tesco acquired all nine Shoprite shops on the Isle of Man from the Nicholson family who had built the chain up since 1972.

+In February 2024, Barclays announced the acquisition of most of Tesco's banking operations for £600 million, along with the signing of a 10-year partnership between the two companies.

-Its supports LGBTQ+ charities and organisations, and has made substantial donations to them.
+It supports LGBTQ+ charities and organizations, and has made substantial donations to them.
 It regularly appears in Pride marches.